diffpy/diffpy.pdfmorph/README.rst

 REQUIREMENTS
 ------------------------------------------------------------------------

-The PDFmorph application has a Command Line interface.
-If you are unfamiliar with the terminal or windows command prompt, it is recommended that you consult online resources and become somewhat familiar before using PDFmorph.
+PDFmorph is currently run from the command line, which requires opening and typing into a terminal window or Windows command prompt.
+It is recommended that you consult online resources and become somewhat familiar before using PDFmorph.

 PDFmorph requires Python 3 and several third party libraries that are used by PDFmorph and its components.